UNDERGRADUATE AUDITION REQUIREMENTS

 An example of an undergraduate audition would be:

 (1) A fast movement from a Handel or Telemann Sonata

 (2) A slow or fast Ferling or Barret etude

-Contact Prof. Alvarez with any questions or concerns.
+Contact Dr. Hite with any questions or concerns.

 GRADUATE AUDITION REQUIREMENTS

 Prospective graduate students must apply to the University Office of Graduate Studies for acceptance, in addition to applying to the School of Music.
-Contact Dr. Jennifer Shank, the Director of Graduate Studies at the School of Music, with application questions or concerns.
+Contact Douglas Rust, the Director of Graduate Studies at the School of Music, with application questions or concerns.

 Graduate auditions consist of two to three selected major works in the oboe repertory.
 These works should contrast in period, style, and tempo.
 Prospective graduates might choose to substitute a major technical etude by Bozza or any for the Sixteen Grand Studies by Barret in lieu of the third solo piece.
 Students should also prepare three contrasting orchestral excerpts of their choice.
 Accompaniment is not provided, nor required, for the audition.

 An example of a graduate audition would be: